Not all Disney films are (in my opinion) appropriate for younger kids. This is a list of the best Disney movies for toddlers.

 The Best Disney Movies for Toddlers

 Cinderella is a Disney classic and great for younger audiences.
-It is filled with fantastic music, magic and fun little talking animals.
+It is full of fantastic music, magic, and fun little talking animals.
 While Lady Tremaine and the stepsisters certainly aren’t kind characters, they aren’t too scary as far as Disney villains go.

-Moana has been a favorite for my kiddos since it’s release.
+Moana has been a favorite for my kiddos since its release.
 They love the music and the characters.
-The movie is rated PG, but I honestly find it more appropriate than some of the older Disney films.
+The movie has a PG rating.
+However, I find it more appropriate than some of the older Disney films.
 The story does include the death of the grandmother, but her spirit continues to guide Moana in parts of the film.
 My children never grasped that the grandmother died, so it did not spark that conversation.

 Frozen is another favorite in our house.
 The music is wonderful and it is very visually appealing.
 This film is also rated PG and definitely has some thrilling parts.
 There are a few intense scenes where it appears that Anna and Elsa may not survive, but they always do.
 I also love the message of “not marrying a man you just met” because that is the trend in so many other popular Princess movies.

 Finding Nemo (G)

 I am honestly surprised that Finding Nemo is only rated G. The opening scene of the movie is extremely traumatic, as well as the kidnapping scene and the whole shark bit.
-This movie is only on my list of best Disney movies for toddlers because my kids LOVE it and it sparked a big interest in the ocean and sea creatures for them.
+This movie is only on my list of best Disney movies for toddlers because my kids LOVED it.
+And it sparked a big interest in the ocean and sea creatures for them.

 Finding Dory (G)

 Finding Dory is a tamer version of Finding Nemo.
 Dory begins to remember her family in a series of flashbacks and goes off searching for them.
 The flashbacks are of Dory when she is young and could be sad for some kids.
 There is also a scary incident where they are almost eaten by a giant squid.

-Wall-E is one of those movies that seems to be less well-known, but it’s so underrated!
+Wall-E is one of those movies that seems less well-known.
+It’s so underrated!
 My kids LOVE Wall-E!
 The first half of the movie doesn’t have any dialogue.
 It’s just a little robot cleaning up a very dirty and messy Earth.
 The premise of the movie is that Earth became so polluted that all the humans had to leave.
-Robots are left behind to clean up the mess, but eventually they all break down, except for Wall-E.
+Robots are left behind to clean up the mess, but eventually, they all break down, except for Wall-E.

 Mary Poppins (G)

 Both of my kids LOVED Mary Poppins at two years old.
 It is hands down one of the best Disney movies for toddlers.
 I believe that is due to all of the music and the combination of animation with live-action.
-We just exited the Mary Poppins phase with Bellamy where she was asking to watch it over and over everyday for weeks.
+We just exited the Mary Poppins phase with my youngest where she was asking to watch it over and over every day for weeks.
 Mary Poppins was one of my favorites as a kid, so I don’t mind rewatching it.

 What do you think are the best Disney movies for toddlers?
 If there are any Disney movies you think I missed that your toddler loves, drop them in the comments!
 I’d love to give them a shot!